afterxleep/danielbernal.co/_posts/2024-06-25-try-the-unconventional.md

 ---

 Standards made sense in the Industrial Age.
 Efficiency and consistency were vital then.
-But today, they often don't fit—not for everything.<!--more-->
+Today, they often don’t fit.

-You need strict standards to build a plane, but Rock wouldn't exist if Chuck Berry hadn't experimented with the unconventional.
+You need strict standards to build a plane, but Rock wouldn’t exist if Chuck Berry hadn’t broken the rules.

-Stiffness often leads to bureaucracy, boredom, overthinking, and shipping predictable stuff.
-It can get you ISO-certified if that's your jam, but the best things start with breaking some of your own rules.
+Stiffness leads to bureaucracy, boredom, overthinking, and predictability.
+It can get you ISO-certified if that’s your jam, but the best things come from breaking your own rules.

 -